prodbuilder/udacity-nano-fullstack/linux-server/README.md

     + Clone repo `catalog` from project 3
     + Check `.git` is excluded from public view
     + Config and run application
+- Additional monitoring and upgrades
+    + Automatic upgrade with `unattended-upgrades`
+    + Monitor repeated unsuccessful attempts with `fail2ban`
+    + Monitor status of server with `glances`

 ## Details of the tasks